Robinkariuki/Blog/README.md

 ### Support and Contact Details

-For more information, questions or help, feel free to reach me on email me at : robinkaris7@gmail.com
+For more information, questions or help, feel free to reach me on [email](robinkaris7@gmail.com)

 ### Licence
 Copyright(c) 2019 Robin kariuki